tonyoddspherecom/consignor/README.md

 Getting started
 ===============

-After you have installed the NuGet package, you can get and instance of the 3 services using the ConsignorService class:
+After you have installed the NuGet package, you can get an instance of the 3 services using the static ConsignorService class:

 ```C#
 using Consignor;